bitspittle/bitspittle.dev/site/src/jsMain/resources/markdown/blog/2022/StaticDeploy.md

 However, for simplicity with Netlify's workflow, we're going to commit our exported site directly into our repository.

-Open up the `.gitignore` file in your project's root and add the line `!.kobweb/site` to the bottom:
+Open up the `.gitignore` file in your project's `site/` folder and add the line `!.kobweb/site` to the bottom:

 ```text
 ...